aiThanet/FNC-1/README.md

         java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9020

 5. To generate doc2vec feature, you need 2 paragraph vector models in models directory name `h_d2v.model` and `b_d2v.model`.
-You can generate from doc2vecModelGenerator.py or download `models.zip` from [drive](https://drive.google.com/drive/folders/1dUrKZuVctHLy1PBvCRV3pZPbE5iFZL7i?usp=sharing).
+You can generate from doc2vecModelGenerator.py or use the one we've already generated.

+6. In order to reproduce the same results, please use our features and download the models from [model.zip]() and unzip them into `models` directory.

-6. To run and generate the model (if features does not exist, automatically generate and save in features directory).
+7. To run and generate the model (if features does not exist, automatically generate and save in features directory).

         python3 FinalClassifier.py

-7.  `XGBoostClassifier.py` is the old version of project which classify 4 classes by only one model.
+8.  `XGBoostClassifier.py` is the old version of project which classify 4 classes by only a XGBoost model.

 ## References